Ar1veeee/Ar1veeee/README.md

 ### Hi! 👋 I'm Alief.

 An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.
+I've enjoyed PHP and make it the main language in creating a project.

 I'm currently active in Bangkit Academy as Cloud Computing Student.